DUNE/femb_doc/test_stand_expert/OscillatorTesting/README.md

 (y/n):
 ```

-The prompts will guide the shifter through all three thermal cycles and print out the result summary in the end, like the one below:
+The prompts will guide the shifter through all three thermal cycles and prints out the summary of results in the end, like the one below:
 ```
 *********************************************************************************
 Summary of results: